 Of the remaining 5%, half are below 70 and half are above 130.

-You can see below how IQ test score distribution forms a classic bell curve.
+You can see below that the IQ test score distribution forms a classic bell curve.

 10 Proven Ways to Increase IQ

-Even though IQ is not the definitive measure of intelligence, there are many reasons why you might want to increase your IQ.
+Even though IQ is not the definitive measure of intelligence, there are many reasons why you might want to increase your IQ score anyway.

 You may need to take an IQ test as part of a job application.